Jury in Norwich stabbing trial sent out

 Raehein Phillips, 23, has gone on trial after he denied attempted murder, causing grievous bodily harm with intent and having an offensive weapon, a Rambo-style knife.

-The jury is due to hear closing speeches from Lori Tucker prosecuting and from defence barrister Roy Headlam on Monday.
+The jury heard closing speeches from Lori Tucker prosecuting and from defence barrister Roy Headlam on Monday.

-Judge Katharine Moore will then sum up the case to the jury before sending them out to consider verdicts.
+Judge Katharine Moore summed up the case to the jury before sending them out on Monday afternoon.

 - 1 Brother and sister found dead in their home are named